-I made a large batch this past weekend and put some into the freezer for a quick dinner during the week.
+For this recipe, I made a large batch this past weekend and was able to store some into the freezer for a another dinner during the week.

 This recipe for potato broccoli and cheddar soup makes enough to feed a large crowd.

-I made this soup in a large pot on stove-top, but I am sure it’s easy enough to make it in your crockpot, or slow cooker as well.
+I made this soup in a large pot on the stove-top, but it can be easily made in your crockpot, or slow cooker as well.

-Next, after pureed, add in some extra chunks of broccoli to give the soup some texture and stir in the cheddar cheese.
+- Next, after it’s pureed, add in the extra chunks of cooked broccoli to give the soup some texture.
+Then stir in the cheddar cheese.
 As the cheese melts into the soup it will enhance the cheese flavor.
-So good.
+Making every spoonful SO GOOD!

-Here’s a tip: This recipe makes enough soup for you to freeze half the batch for another evening, especially when you’re short for time.
-Wait for soup to cool completely before storing it into a plastic container, then freeze.
-Soup freezes well up to one month.
-Allow to defrost completely before reheating.
+- Can We Freese This Soup?
+This recipe makes enough soup for you to freeze half the batch for another evening.
+But first, you must wait for the soup to cool completely before storing it in a plastic container, and freezing it.

 - 1 Tbsp. extra-virgin olive oil

 - 1 medium yellow onion- chopped

 - 3 cups chicken broth, or low sodium vegetable broth

 - 2 small broccoli heads (3 to 4 cups) - divided